iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 *"Nothing particularly special".*
 {:.center}

 Once settled in, I started a daily-ish journal to try and get my head in order, first trying to reconcile reality with my state of mind.
 It wasn't lost on me that I'd jumped into my two-seater sports car and pissed off to the south of France for a month to try and "figure things out" — I privilege I'm very lucky to be afforded.
-This, of course, just made things worse.
+This, of course, just made me feel worse.
 My days would swing wildly — I'd be joyful and proud of my achievements one day, then come crashing down the next, admonishing myself for my poor mental and physical health.
 "It's a wonder you still have a wife that can bear to look at you," a particularly low point reads.

 As this all started to unravel, my hopes were fading that I could ever reach a solution that didn't involve shutting down the company.
 This was more than just burnout — my mental and physical health were so bad that it was clear that Cascable was actively harmful to me.
 But why?